Nattle/WaystoneApp/README.md

 Alternately, you can install the latest release APK from this site.
 Its the same content.

 #### iOS
-> **NOTE** The initial version is in review, until it's released by Apple the join link will not work.
-It will activate automatically once the version is approved.
 1. Install [Test Flight](https://apps.apple.com/us/app/testflight/id899247664) on your phone
 2. https://testflight.apple.com/join/hW9BzJfB